jamesrayman/Ero/docs/euclid.md

 ## Basic Structure

-The basic building block of a Euclid program is a "statement."
+### Objects

+In Euclid, an "object" is some piece of data that signifies something.
+For example the sphere with center (3, 4, 2) and radius 2 is an object.
+The real number -4.34 is also an object.
+Data types in Euclid are discussed in detail later.

+### Expressions

+An "expression" is an instruction on how to compute the value of an object.
+Simple literals like `-4.34` and `"Hello, world"` are considered expressions, as they specify how to create a real object and a string object, respectively.
+More complex expressions can be created through the use of constructions, or functions, along with operators.
+For example `sqrt(x^2 + y^2 + z^2)` is an expression that computes the distance from the origin to point (`x`, `y`, `z`).

+### Statements

+A "statement" on how to change the state of the program.
+A Euclid program is a list of statement.
+Upon program execution, these statements are run in order unless they are part of a control flow structure that states to do otherwise (like an `if` statement).

 The Euclid syntax is specified in a way that it is always clear where a statement ends, so statement terminators (like semicolons) are not implemented.
 Hashtags denote single line comments: anything on the same line after a hashtag will be ignored by the Euclid interpreter.

 Euclid code samples thorughout this documentation is displayed like the sample below: